 Are you considering using an Internet based phone company such as magicJack for your home phone service?
 You should first ask whether your internet connection is good enough for phone calls.
 If you use the Internet to make and receive phone calls, you're using Voice over Internet Protocol, or VoIP.

-Conventional home phone service provides peace of mind – many consumers grew up with Ma Bell, and others rely heavily on their mobile phone service.
-If your Internet connection is fast enough to support IP phone service, you can enjoy new features and save hundreds of dollars each year.
-Those who elect to give VoIP a try should consider keeping their land line while ironing out any wrinkles as they explore the new service.
+Conventional providers of home phone service offer peace of mind – many consumers grew up with Ma Bell, and others rely heavily on the companies for their mobile phones.
+If your Internet connection is fast enough to support VoIP home phone service, you can enjoy new features and save hundreds of dollars each year.
+Before you port your phone number to magicJack, consider keeping your existing home phone while ironing out any wrinkles with your new magicJack.